The History of 7 Tennyson Road, Bath, Somerset

 Constance May WOODNUTT

-Constance married Henry J STEVENS in 1936 in Devon, but I haven’t been able to find out anything about him.
-In 1947 she travelled back over to the USA, now divorced, and married George Steinkamp VEGIARD the following year in Connecticut.
+Constance married Henry J STEVENS in 1936 in Devon, who remains a mystery.
+In 1947, she travelled back over to the USA, now divorced, and married George Steinkamp VEGIARD the following year in Connecticut.
 He was a newspaper linotype operator and a recent widow, with his first wife dying in 1946.
-Constance visited England several times after marrying and died in Hartford, Connecticut, USA on 15th Aug 1979 aged 79.
-George predeceased her in 1972 aged 69.
+Constance visited England several times after marrying and died in Hartford, Connecticut, USA on 15th Aug 1979, aged 79.
+George predeceased her in 1972, aged 69.

 Frederick John PARKER